Preprocessing : dada2

 wget https://github.com/ANF-MetaBioDiv/course-material/archive/refs/heads/main.zip

-Once on your machine, unzip the file and place the resulting folder in the most convenient location (~/Documents/ for example).
+Once on your machine, unzip the file and go to the resulting folder or place the resulting folder in the most convenient location (setwd("~/course-material-main") for example).

 Save as a variable the path to the folder where you will place the references databases.